foretspaisibles/bsdowl/README.md

 ## Getting started with an OCaml program

-Here is how BSD Make Pallàs Scripts can help you to compile a simple OCaml program `wordcount`, your own implementation of the UNIX `wc(1)` utility.
+Here is how BSD Owl Scripts can help you to compile a simple OCaml program `wordcount`, your own implementation of the UNIX `wc(1)` utility.